IN2-Moist/2Take1-Moist-Script/README.md

 Latency (ms):

-PacketLoss:
+Packet Loss:
   These Feature Value toggles will update periodically to show the values

-Set Minimap to Players Location works properly when not in an interor will make the Radar MiniMap show the area player is located on map
+Set Mini Map to Players Location works properly when not in an interior will make the Radar Mini Map show the area player is located on map

-Minimap Zoom to Players Blip
+Mini Map Zoom to Players Blip
   use with above function to provide zoom ability needs some fine tuning

 Unlock Minimap Zoom